CONTEMPL8git/Project-4-Group-4/README.md

  # Plotting Elbow curve To find the optimal K value for the dataset:

-When determining K-Means value for Elbow curve many factors was taken into consideration in the dataset, however , number 3 was the optimal number for representing the model.
-Beyond number 3, Inertia still decreased, however not in a drastically way as observed when K-Means values is less than 3.
+When determining K-Means value for Elbow curve many factors were taken into consideration in the dataset, however, number 3 was the optimal number for representing the model.
+Beyond number 3, Inertia still decreased, however not in a drastic way as observed when K-Means values are less than 3.

 ![Elbow Curve](https://github.com/CONTEMPL8git/Project-4-Group-4/assets/152826034/00ed9212-67e3-4e35-a959-90f1304da7a1)